aprlfm/nanopm/README.md

 in the same location. <br><br>

-thats it! you can now find the .exe file in ./target/debug/nanopm.exe ! you can now find out how to add it to your system yourself because i have no idea how to do that, or just stick with running the .exe through console instead.
+thats it! you can now find the .exe file in ./target/debug/nanopm.exe ! next step is possibly finding out how to add it to your system yourself because i have no idea how to do that on other operating systems, or just stick with running the .exe through console instead.